A Small-Group Wilderness Photography Adventure to Alaska's Most Coveted Wildlife Locales

 In Kenai Fjords National Park, we charter a private yacht, rather than booking our guests aboard larger sightseeing boats with a hundred other travelers—this affords a personalized experience with close-up views of glaciers, icebergs, whales, sea lions and myriad birdlife.

 Stay on a Private Island

 A unique component of our adventure is an overnight on private Fox Island on the edge of Kenai Fjords National Park.
-Since we are the only guests at this remote outpost that's accessible only by boat, we get a rare experience of authentic wilderness and all the peace and quiet that accompanies it.
+At this secluded outpost accessible only by boat, we get a rare experience of authentic wilderness and all the peace and quiet that accompanies it.

 Photograph the Famous Bears of Brooks Falls

-We fly by float plane into world-famous Brooks Lodge in Katmai National Park, within walking distance of Brooks Falls.
-Here we'll get incredible close-up photos of huge Alaskan brown bears.
+Via floatplane, we reach world-famous Brooks Lodge in Katmai National Park, within walking distance of Brooks Falls, in pursuit of close-up shots of huge Alaskan brown bears.
 Depending on the exact time of your visit (i.e., when the salmon are running), we may see them fishing for salmon in the falls—one of nature’s most iconic images, and a highlight of any Alaskan wildlife photography adventure.
 But at any time, numerous bears in the area make for thrilling shots, and there are fewer guests on the premises in late August and September.

 The World's Finest Naturalist Guides

 Natural Habitat has a well-earned reputation for hiring the finest naturalist guides on the planet.
 Our Alaska Photo Expedition Leaders average more than 15 years’ guiding experience and receive additional training from top WWF scientists.
 Our photo tour leaders are also outstanding professional photographers who are passionate about sharing their vast knowledge with our guests.
 See Photo Expedition Leader bios and traveler comments regarding the quality of our leaders.